CU-SRL/SRL_cFS/README.md

 ### Instructions for cFS compiliation
-These are instructions on how to build the core Flight System on a machine running OpenSUSE LEAP 15.2 .
-Similiar steps are taken for other operating systems but it is up to the user to modify as needed.
+These are instructions on how to build the core Flight System.
+Similiar steps are taken for different operating systems but it is up to the user to modify as needed.
 These steps must be taken everytime a change has been made and the repository must be rebuilt. **Furthermore flight ready code must be compiled on this machine with the BUILDTYPE=release and OMIT-DEPRECATED set in order to avoid any issues during flight.**

 	# Change directory to SRL_CFS after you have cloned it from this repo
 	$ cd SRL_CFS